Have you experienced discrimination at work because of your

 We’ll discuss your options and our strategy.
 Call now!

-If you think your rights have been violated and want to discuss it now and in complete confidence, call us at 877.551.0210.
+If this has happened to you, we can help.
+If you think your rights have been violated and you want to learn your options in complete confidence, call us now at (877) 320-2380.
 Both the call and the consultation are free.

-Here are the most common wage law violations that healthcare workers suffer:
+These are the most common wage law violations suffered by healthcare workers:

-(1) Improperly Classifying Them as Exempt from Overtime: For example, by treating them as exempt (salaried) workers, as above, or by labeling them as supervisors, when little if any time is spent supervising; or, by paying them as independent contractors, when there is nothing independent about them;
+(1) Improperly Classified as Exempt from Overtime: For example, by treating them as exempt (salaried) workers, as above, or by labeling them as supervisors, when little if any time is spent supervising; or, by paying them as independent contractors, when there is nothing independent about them;

-(3) Denial of Weekly Overtime: Regardless of weekly schedule, overtime pay is due for work in excess of 40 hours per week.
+(3) Denied Weekly Overtime: Regardless of weekly schedule, overtime pay is due for work in excess of 40 hours per week.

-(4) Failure to Provide Required Meal and Rest Periods: Almost all healthcare employees are entitled to a 30-minute, completely uninterrupted, off-duty meal break for every 5 hours worked, or for one hour’s pay per day when a meal period is not provided.
+(4) Denied Meal Breaks and Rest Periods: Almost all healthcare employees are entitled to a 30-minute, completely uninterrupted, off-duty meal break for every 5 hours worked, or for one hour’s pay per day when a meal period is not provided.
 This additional pay can also increase the amount of overtime due by increasing the calculation of your regular rate of pay.
 Break periods are often denied or compromised due to understaffing or poor management of available personnel.

 (5) Failure to Pay for All Hours Worked: If you are paid on an hourly basis, your employer is required to pay you for ALL hours that you work, and California law prohibits employers from requiring or knowingly allowing nurses or other healthcare employees from working “off-the-clock.”
 Another example of failure to pay for all hours worked is failing to compensate nurses for training which is specific to and required by a particular employer, including initial orientation and time learning the employers data entry and management system.